-Salary and Benefits for twenty four (34) Civilian Compliance Review/New Entrant Investigators strategically placed around state to augment the compliance review and New Entrant programs (Non-Commissioned positions at Salary Group B20, including overtime.)
-10 additional investigator positions added to focus primarily in reducing the states New Entrant inventory.
+Salary and Benefits for fourty four (44) Civilian Compliance Review/New Entrant Investigators strategically placed around state to augment the compliance review and New Entrant programs (Non-Commissioned positions at Salary Group B20, including overtime.)

-34 positions @ \$47,444 =\$1,613,096
+44 positions @ \$47,444 =\$2,087,536

-Salary and Benefits for fourteen (21) Commissioned Commercial Vehicle Enforcement Sergeants to manage the activities of the troopers and inspectors.
+Salary and Benefits for fourteen (14) Commissioned Commercial Vehicle Enforcement Sergeants to manage the activities of the troopers and inspectors.
 Sergeants supervise daily operation of work and staff, provide staff training/technical assistance, coordinate staff work schedule/assignments, track and following-up on procedures to meet quality assurance, and track policy to ensure compliance.
-Added seven (7) commissioned sergeant postitions for a planned nuclear/radiation detection unit.
-This unit will increase the states ability to detect nuclear/radiological loads at our ports of entry and on our highways.

-21 positions @ \$90,718 = \$1,905,078
+14 positions @ \$90,718 = \$1,270,052

 Salary and Benefits for three (3) Commissioned Commercial Vehicle Enforcement Lieutenants to be stationed at strategic locations along the border and to act as assistants to the captains as supervisors and to support border related activities.
-Added one commissioned lieutenant to supervise the added seven sergeant positions and assist the Assistant Commercial Vehicle Vehicle Safety Coordinator with daily duties.
+The third lieutenant will be assigned at headquartes and report to the Assistant State Commercial Vehicle Safety Coordinator.
+This position will assist with grant management, project management and supervise the states proposed nuclear/radiation detection unit.